Transpiration Bag: Just one of the many methods for finding water in the Outback

 Your first Priority is staying alive

-It is essential before we go further and discuss survival, that "YOU the Outback Survivor"understand your priorities for sustaining life.
+It is essential before we go further and discuss survival, that

 The priorities of sustaining life are your priorities for yoursurvival.